oleoamaral/Eng-Telecom/README.md

                  __/ |                                    UFSM
                 |___/

-Telecommunications Engineering - Federal University of Santa Maria
+# Telecommunications Engineering - Federal University of Santa Maria

+## Description
+This repository contains code developed for some courses in the Telecommunications Engineering program.
+Part of the code is original, while others have been adapted based on references and supplementary resources.